adambard/learnxinyminutes-docs/julia.html.markdown

 b = [1,2,3]
 append!(a,b) # Now a is [1, 2, 3, 4, 5, 1, 2, 3]

-# Check for existence in a list with contains
+# Check for existence in a list with in
 in(a,1) #=> true

 # Examine the length with length